Lamb, Marte homer to lift Diamondbacks past Cardinals 4-2

 Ray also improved to 2-1 with a 1.41 ERA in four career starts at Busch Stadium.

+“I’m just getting ahead of guys, pounding the zone, and when I get ahead of guys putting them away, not letting them stay around too long,” Ray said.
+“I felt like I managed the game, managed my pitch count early in this game, got a lot of weak contact.
+Even with guys on base I was able to get some weak contact, ground balls, pop ups. “

-Yoshihisa Hirano finished the seventh and Yoan López allowed an unearned run in the eighth before Greg Holland earned his 15th save in 19 tries.
+Yoshihisa Hirano finished the seventh and López the eighth before Greg Holland earned his 15th save in 19 tries.

 Lamb’s second homer of the season off Andrew Miller (3-4) broke a 1-1 tie in the seventh to help send the Cardinals to their third straight loss.
 Lamb now has two home runs in the last six days.

+“I’ve faced him (Miller) a few times and he’s completely dominated me,” Lamb said.
+“He’s been doing it for a while to the whole league.
+To get a swing off like that felt good, especially in that situation.”

-Marte’s two-run blast in the eighth extended the lead and proved to be the game-winning RBI.
+Marte’s two-run shot in the eighth extended the lead and proved to be the game-winning RBI.
 He extended his hit safely streak to six games.

 Christian Walker sent a 92 mph fastball into the left field bullpen to give the Diamondbacks a 1-0 lead in the fourth.
 Walker has hit in six straight games and has four homers and 11 RBIs during that span.